zoisite-rb/zoisite-rb/guides/source/generators.md

 -------------

-When you create an application using the `rails` command, you are in fact using a Rails generator.
+When you create an application using the `rails` command, you are in fact using a Zoisite generator.
 After that, you can get a list of all available generators by invoking `bin/rails generate`:

 ```bash